Planning & Quantities: A Guide to the Bar at Wedding

 Storage Space Requirements

-Proper storage space requirements are vital in maintaining your wedding bar's efficiency and organisation.
-When planning your venue layout, consider that you'll need approximately 400 square feet for your main storage area plus 120-150 square feet for the bar space.
+Proper storage space requirements are vital in maintaining your wedding organisational planning.
+When considering the organisation of your venue layout, consider 1,001,000 square feet for your main storage area, plus 120-150 square feet for the bar space.
 These dimensions ensure smooth operations and prevent logistical challenges during your celebration.

-Your storage organisation should accommodate different event needs while maintaining systematic inventory control.
+Your storage organisation accommodates different event needs while maintaining systematic inventory control.
 To track your supplies effectively, implement a structured approach with daily checks and weekly counts.
 For outdoor weddings, consider a separate storage space for furniture and equipment.

 Key storage considerations for your wedding bar: